CrayLabs/SmartSim-Scaling/PERFORMANCE.md

 ## Data Aggregation Standard

-The following are standard deployement scaling results from the cpp-data-aggregation.
+The following are standard deployment scaling results from the cpp-data-aggregation.

 #### Data Agg Std Run Configuration File
 ```bash